 Be sure to keep up with your general home and garden tool maintenance, regularly checking and clearing your gutters, downpipes and roof.
 Pay special attention to roof tiles and loose fitting to make sure they are secured and won’t come loose in heavy winds.

 Cut back any hanging trees or hanging branches near your home or any power lines around your property.
+Hanging trees and branches tend to get caught on fences so it is a good idea to also consider the type of fencing you'll use in your home.

 Should you know of a storm coming, be sure to anchor down any garden furniture that can blow away.